Tailslide/Left4Translate/README.md

 4. Create your configuration:
    - Copy `config.sample.json` from the dist directory to `config.json`
    - Add your Google Cloud Translation API key to `config.json`
+   - For voice translation, add the path to your service account credentials file in `config.json`
    - Configure your screen settings in `config.json`

 The executable will be created in the `dist` directory.
 All required resources (fonts, config samples, etc.) are automatically included in the build.
 Note that you must create your own config.json with your API key - this is not included in the build for security reasons.